se-edu/se-book/gitAndGithub/init/text.md

 As you see above, this textbook explains how to use Git via Sourcetree (a GUI client) as well as via the Git CLI.
 If you are new to Git, **we recommend you learn !!both!! the GUI method and the CLI method** -- The GUI method will help you visualize the result better while the CLI method is more universal (i.e., you will not be tied to any GUI) and more flexible/powerful.

-**It is fine to learn the CLI way only** (using Sourcetree is optional), especially if you normally prefer to work with CLI user GUI.
+**It is fine to learn the CLI way only** (using Sourcetree is optional), especially if you normally prefer to work with CLI over GUI.
 </box>

 <box type="warning" seamless>